 - Any insect, rodent, weed or any other form of terrestrial or aquatic or animal life or virus, bacteria or other microorganism (except viruses, bacteria or other microorganisms on or in living man or other living animals) which the Commissioner of the New York State Department of Environmental Conservation declares to be a pest.

 - Any substance or mixture of substances intended for preventing, destroying, repelling or mitigating any pest; and any substance or mixture of substances intended for use as a plant regulator, defoliator or desiccant.
 It shall include all pesticide products registered as such by the United States Environmental Protection Agency and the New York State Department of Environmental Conservation and all products for which experimental use permits and provisional registrations have been granted by the United States Environmental Protection Agency and the New York State Department of Environmental Conservation.

-The Pest Management Board shall publicly notice and hold meetings at least four times per year, or more often if necessary.
+The Pest Management Board shall publicly notice and hold meetings at least once per year, or more often if necessary.
 The Board shall allow for a public comment period at each meeting, the length and placement to be determined by the Committee.
 The Mayor shall have the authority to call a special meeting of the Pest Management Board in the event of an emergency regarding property, health and safety.

 The Pest Management Board shall review and make recommendations to the City departments regarding pest management, monitor efforts of the City to reduce pesticide use, have the authority to research and report on programs used successfully by other municipalities or private industry, and shall be responsible for granting waivers as provided in § 259-6.